mefrem/mefrem.github.io/_pages/now.md

 In that time I attained my [first straddle planche](https://www.instagram.com/p/CL4nDzmF7vD/), started a business, launched two [digital crypto courses](https://maxyields.io), turned 30, met heroes, new friends, made—for me—a ton of money.

-I also made every mistake in solopreneuring: Not minding the business _around_ the product, emotion and motivation management, imposter syndrome, and losing virtually all my crypto returns trading.
+I also made every mistake in solopreneuring: Not minding the business _around_ the product, emotion and motivation management, not getting help, not knowing where to get help, imposter syndrome.
+Oh, and losing virtually all my early crypto returns trading.
 (Being early to a bull market =/= being a good trader.)

 I burned out and fell into comparison, lost touch with the most meangingful practices in my life like regular socializing, gymnastics, meditation, and stewed in a lot of "getting left behind" energy.